publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1818.md

     Subsec. (b)(6) to (8).
 [Pub.
 L. 101–73, § 902(a)(1)(C)][/us/pl/101/73/s902/a/1/C], added pars.
 (6) to (8).

     Subsec. (c)(1).
 [Pub.
-L. 101–73, § 902(a)(2)(A)][/us/pl/101/73/s902/a/2/A], substituted “insolvency or significant dissipation” for “insolvency or substantial dissipation”, struck out “seriously” before “weaken the condition of” and before “prejudice the interests of”, and inserted after first sentence “Such order may include any requirement authorized under subsection (b)(6)(B) of this section”.
+L. 101–73, § 902(a)(2)(A)][/us/pl/101/73/s902/a/2/A], substituted “insolvency or significant dissipation” for “insolvency or substantial dissipation”, struck out “seriously” before “weaken the condition of” and before “prejudice the interests of”, and inserted after first sentence “Such order may include any requirement authorized under subsection (b)(6)(B)”.

     [Pub.
 L. 101–73, § 901(d)][/us/pl/101/73/s901/d], substituted “depository institution” for “bank” wherever appearing.